rafmontano/fforma/README.md

 fforma_forec <- forecast_metalearning(fforma_fit, ts_dataset)
 ```

-Thats’ it, two lines of code\!
+Thats’ it, two lines of code!
 If the dataset we forecast has the `$xx`
 component in its elements, fforma will use it as the ‘true’ future
 values of each series `$x` and calculate the OWA, MASE and SMAPE
 forecast errors.